Symbolic Bear Meaning

 On the one hand, we get a picture of tranquility with the bear, and on the other, it's a symbol for warrior and power.

 There are more juxtapositions when observing the bear in nature.
-Although omnivore (meat and veggie eater), the bear prefers a banal diet filled with sweet snacks like berries.
-Further, the bear seems heartily content to languish in sunny spots where it can stretch and snooze in leisure.
+Although an omnivore (meat and veggie eater), the bear prefers a simple diet filled with sweet snacks like berries.
+Further, the bear seems heartily content to enjoy a sunny spot where it can stretch and snooze in leisure.
 We observe an amicable, mellow, easy-going energy with the bear when all conditions are favorable.
+I think there is big meaning in this.
+We can take the bear's cue and opt to live more simply.
+Simple food, simple pleasures.
+And when we live a simple life, I think the bear asks us to enjoy the heck out of it.
+Sometimes the highest states of bliss can be caught in a deeply simple moment.
+A good cup of coffee.
+Great soap.
+A sunrise.
+Bear reminds us that joy isn't about the best phone and the newest apps.
+Bear asks us to step out of the chaos of complexity and savor simplicity.

 As a Totem Animal, the bear will carry many messages for us.
 These messages can be profoundly meaningful, and guide us through some tough times in our lives.
 Take a look at these symbolic attributes of the bear, and see if they offer you illumination in your life circumstances.
 If so, the bear may be (or has been) coming forth as a totem guide for you at this time in your life.
 To be sure, the bear has much to teach us, here are just a few lesson we can take from the bear: